-Art.
-18 LDM defines foundations as the legal act through which one or more individuals or legal entities decide irrevocably to allocate property, rights or resources for a non-profit-making activity of public interest ("La fondation est l'acte par lequel une ou plusieurs personnes physiques ou morales décident l'affectation irrévocable de biens, droits, ressources à la réalisation d'une oeuvre d'intérêt général et à but non lucratif").
+LDM's Article 18 defines foundations as the legal entities through which one or more individuals or legal entities decide irrevocably to allocate property, rights or resources for a non-profit-making activity of public interest ("La fondation est l'acte par lequel une ou plusieurs personnes physiques ou morales décident l'affectation irrévocable de biens, droits, ressources à la réalisation d'une oeuvre d'intérêt général et à but non lucratif").

-The term foundation is legally protected and can only be used by those foundations that are public utility foundations (fondations reconnues d'utilité publique), corporate foundations (fondations d'entreprise) or non-autonomous foundations (fondations abritées) under the aegis of a few public utility foundations (such as the Fondation de France).
-The Institut de France, which is not a foundation, has also received a special authorisation by the Conseil d'Etat to host non-autonomous foundations.
+The term foundation is legally protected and can only refer to entities that are public-utility foundations (fondations reconnues d'utilité publique), corporate foundations (fondations d'entreprise), foundations for scientific cooperation (fondations de coopération scientifique), university foundations (fondations universitaires), partnership foundations (foundations partenariales), hospital foundations (fondations hospitalières) and sheltered foundations (fondations abritées) hosted by certain types of foundations (such as the Fondation de France).
+As an exception, the Institut de France, which is not a foundation, by special authorisation of the Highest Court (Conseil d'Etat), can also host non-autonomous foundations.

-A new law to promote private giving in France was enacted on 1 August 2003 and published on 2 August 2003 (Loi relative au mécénat, aux associations et aux fondations, n°709, 1er Août 2003).
-This law provides for new measures to promote private giving in France.
-Proposals regarding the simplification of the public utility approval and the creation and operation of public utility foundations had already been put into practice in the first half of 2003.
-On 2 April 2003, the Highest Court (Conseil d'Etat) approved a new version of the Model Statute for Public Utility Foundations (Modèle de statuts des Fondations reconnues d'utilité publique), which is an important resource for public utility foundations and which was updated on 19 April 2018.
+A law enacted on 1 August 2003 and published on 2 August 2003 (Loi relative au mécénat, aux associations et aux fondations, n°709, 1er Août 2003), provided new measures to promote private giving in France.
+Prior adjustments simplifying the public-utility approval process, and the creation and operation of public-utility foundations, had been introduced in the first half of 2003.
+On 2 April 2003, the Conseil d'Etat approved a new version of the Model Statute for public-utility Foundations (Modèle de statuts des Fondations reconnues d'utilité publique), a central resource for public-utility foundations that was further updated on 19 April 2018.